frets & refrains counselors

 For several years he was one of the few non Welsh-speaking engineers and producers working at Sian Studio in North Wales, working with Geraint Jarmen, Rhiannon Tomas, Endalf Emlyn, Myfyr Issac among others.
 He is now based in Austin, TX.
 Working in the digital domain but employing tube outboard equipment for processing and summing, Simon produces quality recordings of the highest standard.

 Bobby Eichorn is a producer, studio engineer, songwriter, guitar builder and, most importantly, musician.
-As Jack of all trades he has been involved with Richard Thompson’s various projects (RT Band, RT Trio, 1000 Years, Cabaret of Souls) for the past two decades as Stage Manager, Instrument Tech as well as additional guitar or bass player when needed.
+As Jack of all trades he has been involved with Richard Thompson’s various projects (RT Band, RT Trio, 1000 Years, Cabaret of Souls and most recently he played guitar on RT’s “13 Rivers” CD) for the past two decades as Stage Manager, Instrument Tech as well as additional guitar or bass player when needed.

 Aside from Richard, Bobby has worked with many other musicians including Carly Simon, Bon Jovi, Ian Hunter, Anne-Sophie Mutter, Jon Lord, Ben Taylor, and Hall & Oats just to name a few.

 Bobby also composes and produces his own music available at:

 JACK covey THOMPSON

 Jack is the son of Richard Thompson and Nancy Covey so being on stage playing music or talking on mic is in his genes.
 He has recorded music around the world including CDs with Henry Kaiser, Cuban musician Yelfris Valdez and The Thompson Family.
 Jack now lives in Seattle where he plays in various bands ranging from post-rock to extreme metal.